Muhammad-Asad556/fakedomaindetection/README.md

 ## **Data Preprocessing**

-For prediction data, We will perform same operations as we had already performed over the training data.
+For prediction data, We will remove duplicates and remove columns whose standard deviation is 0.

 ---